grand-stack/fullstack-graphql-workshop/1_INTRO_TO_NEO4J_GRAPHQL/README.md

 In this exercise we will add a GraphQL field `recommended` to the User type that will be used to find businesses to recommend.
 We'll use the `@cypher` schema directive to map this field to a Cypher query.

 1. Write a Cypher query to recommended businesses for a user.
 This could be done by looking at overlapping businesses reviewed, user ratings, graph algorithms using the Graph Data Science library or some other method.
 Feel free to be creative!
-1. Add a new field `recommended` to the Movie GraphQL type definition that returns a list of Movie objects
+1. Add a new field `recommended` to the User GraphQL type definition that returns a list of Business objects that are recommendations for that user.
 1. Add the `@cypher` schema directive to the User type and adapt the Cypher statement so that it returns

 > Hint: Be sure to use the `this` keyword to refer to the currently resolved `User` node.